Oneo64/Auldworlde/Characters/Ljorn.md

 Ljörn is a warrior who sometimes utilizes galdrastafir.
 He stands at 5'9" and has an average build for a warrior.
 His long, dark blond hair has gentle but messy waves and is a little longer than shoulder length.
 He has a light stubble and fair skin.
 Often, his hair is pulled back and then secured by a cloth strip that he ties around his head.
 His eyes are hooded, downturned, and dark pale blue, making him seem sad or tired to many people.

 ### Casual wear
 When Ljörn is outside, he dons a woolen brown cloak to keep himself warm and dry.
 Casually, he wears a muted blue tunic, brown pants, a belt, and leather boots.
 He has a baldric carrying a scabbard with a sword.[^1] On his belt, he has a leather pouch and a small seax under the sword baldric.
-He wears a necklace of an iron Talmundúr amulet.
+Ljörn wears a necklace of an iron Talmundúr amulet.

+Ljörn tied two twigs of juniper needles inside his boots, one twig for each boot.[^2]

 ### Traveling
 When he travels or prepares for combat, Ljörn puts on a nasal helmet and his byrnie, and he equips himself with his spear and round shield.
 He will also carry a tiny grimoire (about fifteen pages) and a piece of coal in the pouch.